 The Government shall, for the determination of the position of the Parliament, communicate a proposal referred to in paragraph (1) to the Parliament by a communication of the Government, without delay, after receiving notice of the proposal.
-The proposal is considered in the Grand Committee and ordinarily in one or more of the other Committees that issue statements to the Grand Committee.
-However, the Foreign Affairs Committee considers a proposal pertaining to foreign and security policy.
-Where necessary, the Grand Committee or the Foreign Affairs Committee may issue to the Government a statement on the proposal.
-In addition, the Speaker's Council may decide that the matter be taken up for debate in plenary session, during which, however, no decision is made by the Parliament.

-within the competence of the Parliament" (Section 96.1) is however not always very easy to answer.
+The proposal is considered in the Grand Committee and ordinarily in one or more of the other Committees within the competence of the Parliament" (Section 96.1) is however not always easy to answer.
 The Finnish provisions provide for strong parliamentary control.
 The fact that the Grand Committee and the Foreign Affairs Committee usually receive the basis for EU decisions before they are taken allows it to influence Finnish Government policy, which in turn can influence the EU decision maker(s).
-The control exercised, and capable of being exercised, compares favourably to that of other countries, e.g. Sweden.
-In Sweden, the equivalent EU Committee does not always have expertise in the material area of EU decision-making and is not capable of expressing the view of the Parliament as a whole (as the Finnish committees are) (and so binding).
+The control exercised, and capable of being exercised, compares favourably to that of other countries, e.g. Sweden, where the equivalent EU Committee does not always have expertise in the material area of EU decision-making and is not capable of expressing the view of Parliament as a whole (as the Finnish committees are) (and so binding).
 In Sweden, the views of Parliament, if they are expressed at all, have thus often come too late to be able to influence the Government.

-74. As a concluding remark on parliamentary control, if, and to the extent that some Finnish parliamentarians feel that the Parliament should have more insight into, and more to say about, foreign policy, the insight and control role of Parliament is anyway likely to gradually expand with the expansion of the areas subject to the CFSP.
-The question may be asked whether this will change after the Treaty amending the EU Treaty will have brought CFSP largely under EU law with a shift to European Parliament control.
+75. As a concluding remark on parliamentary control, if and to the extent that some Finnish parliamentarians feel that Parliament should have more insight into and more say about foreign policy, the insight and control role of Parliament is in any case likely to gradually grow with the expansion of the areas subject to the CFSP.